Sagrada Familia: Tickets

 • The Tower of Jesus Christ will be the tallest tower.
 The tower will stand at 172 meters and will be one of the tallest constructions in Barcelona, almost the same height as Montjuïc Hill, which was an intentional design by Gaudi.

-Sagrada Familia - UNESCO World Heritage Site
+UNESCO World Heritage Site

-The Sagrada Familia is a UNESCO World Heritage Site - as part of the "Works of Gaudi", which also includes other Gaudi properties in Barcelona (Casa Batlló, Casa Milà - La Pedrera & Park Güell amongst others).
+• The Sagrada Familia is a UNESCO World Heritage Site - as part of the "Works of Gaudi", which also includes other Gaudi properties in Barcelona (Casa Batlló, Casa Milà - La Pedrera & Park Güell amongst others).
 The Nativity façade and the crypt are specifically mentioned and listed by UNESCO in November 2010.

 The Initial Idea of the Sagrada Familia

-Bocabella initially commissioned an architect (not Antoni Gaudi at this stage), to design the church, and construction started in 1882.
+He initially commissioned an architect (not Antoni Gaudi at this stage), to design the church, and construction started in 1882.
 However, disagreements followed regarding the design and it was at this point that Antoni Gaudi became involved in the project (and eventually took over).

+Gaudi was still working on other local commissions at the time which included Casa Mila - La Pedrera.
 As a religious man, Gaudi's vision for the Sagrada Familia was to build a church that represented the three stages of Jesus' life: The Nativity, The Passion, and The Glory.
-These stages were to be depicted in the three façades of the church.
+The stages were to be depicted in the three façades of the church.

-Gaudi ended up dedicating over 40 years of his life to the Sagrada Familia until his death in 1926, when he was struck by a tram in Barcelona on his way to mass.
+Gaudi ended up dedicating over 40 years of his life to the Sagrada Familia until his death in 1926, when he was struck by a tram on his way to mass.
 Since then, a succession of architects has continued his work.

 See All Sagrada Familia Ticket Options